 History and objectives

-CIMAM – International Committee for Museums and Collections of Modern Art – is an affiliated committee of ICOM*.
+CIMAM – International Committee for Museums and Collections of Modern Art – is an affiliated organization of ICOM*.
 Founded in 1962, CIMAM’s vision is a world where the contribution of museums, collections, and archives of modern and contemporary art to the cultural, social, and economic well-being of society is recognized and respected.

 Board Members 2017–2019